Krasnovvvvv/Krasnovvvvv/README.md

 # Hi there, I'm Fyodor! 👋
 ## 🧑‍🎓 About Me
 I'm a student at Belarusian State University, currently studying **Computer Physics** at the Faculty of Physics.
-My main interests lie in **software development for education and business**, as well as **game development and game design**.
+My main interests lie in **software development for education and business**, as well as **studying new technologies and libraries**.
 ## 💻 Technologies & Skills
 - Actively learning **C++**,**C#** (intermediate level)
 - Exploring **JavaScript, HTML, CSS, VB.NET** (beginner level)